JackLJohnson/Algorithms-and-Coding/README.md

 # OA Amzn [Qualified]

-  + Though process for subsequence problem : [a,b,c,a,b,c,a,d,e,d,e,f,d,g,h,i]
+  + Thought process for subsequence problem : [a,b,c,a,b,c,a,d,e,d,e,f,d,g,h,i]

             Keep Extracting from the list given and pushing the new values into a queue or a list .
             Use while loop to shorten up the stack or can also use a for loop